 4. Plastic Tray Liner: Makes Switching Colors and Cleanup a Breeze

 Skip buying multiple trays and instead use disposable plastic tray liners, which make quick work of cleanup.
 Just place it in your tray, pour your paint, and toss it when you’re done.
 They also protect your paint tray so it lasts longer!
+At Clare, our Tray Liners are made of recycled water bottles, and are 100% recyclable!
+(Just be sure to rinse and clean them fully before recycling.)

 5. Paint Brush: For cutting in and painting trim